realrate/Causing/education.md

     model_dat["xdat"] = xdat
     model_dat["ymdat"] = ymdat

+    return model_dat
 ```

 # Results

-Regularization is necessaary in order to estimate the model with a
-positive-definite Hessian.
-The regularization parameter was automatically
+The model is identified without regularization since we chose
+wage instead of log wage and used all observations.
+This is an
+example that the requirement for regularization not only depends
+on the model but also on the data used.Still a slight
-chosen as alpha = 16476.
+regularization with alpha = 17.44 is chosen,
+minimizing the out-of-sample squared error.

 This is what our hypothesized model looks like as a graph,
 the Average Direct Effects (ADE).
 E.g. we expect to education